xSpleet/Magpie/README.md

 ## Active Artifacts

-You have already read the phrases “Passive artifact” and “Active artifact”, so let’s look at the differences.

 The bonuses (and negatives) of passive artifacts are active all the time - as soon as you equip them, you are good to go.

 Active artifacts are different.
 Active artifacts go in a different slot, which is marked by a coin with lightning, have a recharge time and don’t give you a constant effect.
 You have to use them to get the bonus.
 You can do that by pressing ‘U’.

-For example let’s take the active artifact Umbrella.
-When you equip it, you don’t get any bonus.
-Isn’t it sad?

-Try pressing ‘U’!
-The charge of the artifact is used up, and you get feather falling.
-You’re just like Mary Poppins!

-But if you try to press ‘U’ again - nothing happens!
-It is because the artifact isn’t recharged yet.
 Remember the recharge time?
 It is the time you need to wait before using the active artifact again.
-The active artifact is recharging when it is equipped and does not charge in the inventory, in a chest and on the ground!